-Options Purpose -E, -P Execute only the integrated C preprocessor. -fe Stop compilation immediately after the front-end (syntax analysis) runs. -M Run only the macro preprocessor. -Yc,path Load the compiler phase specified by c from the specified $path$. -Wc,option, Pass the specified list of options to the compiler phase specified by \emph{c} .
+Options Purpose -E, -P Execute only the integrated C preprocessor. -fe Stop compilation immediately after the front-end (syntax analysis) runs. -M Run only the macro preprocessor.

+Table 1-9 (continued) Compile Options for Compiler Phase Control Options Purpose -Yc,path Load the compiler phase specified by $\it c$ from the specified $\it path$ . -Wc,option, Pass the specified list of options to the compiler phase specified by $\emph{c}$ .